-Allstate brass said the move to add agents is a direct result of Texas’ population increases in recent years.
+Allstate brass said the move to add more Allstate agents in Texas is a direct result of state’s population increases in recent years.

-Texas’s population has reportedly surged more than 20% in the past decade, which is twice as fast as the nation on a whole, per fresh 2010 U.S. Census Bureau data.
+Texas’s population has reportedly surged more than 20 percent in the past decade, which is twice as fast as the nation on a whole, per 2010 U.S. Census Bureau data.

 But industry insiders have a different guess as to why Allstate is making a record setting bid to add new agents in Texas.

 While official numbers haven’t been obtained, it appears that many Allstate agents have been/are making the move to the independent agency side of insurance sales.